-The Company classified warrants for the purchase of shares of its convertible preferred stock (see Notes 6 and 14) as a liability on its consolidated balance sheets as these warrants were freestanding financial instruments which underlying shares are contingently redeemable (upon a certain liquidation events) and, therefore, may obligate the Company to transfer assets at some point in the future.
-The warrant liability, which consists of warrants for the purchase of Series A convertible preferred stock, was initially recorded at fair value upon the date of issuance and was subsequently remeasured to fair value at each reporting date.
-Changes in the fair value of the warrant liability are recognized as a component of general and administrative expenses in the consolidated statements of operations and comprehensive loss.
+The Company classified warrants for the purchase of shares of its convertible preferred stock (see Notes 6 and 14) as a liability on its consolidated balance sheets as these warrants were freestanding financial instruments which underlying shares were contingently redeemable (upon a certain liquidation events) and, therefore obligated the Company to transfer assets.
+The warrant liability, which consisted of warrants for the purchase of Series A convertible preferred stock, was initially recorded at fair value upon the date of issuance and was subsequently remeasured to fair value at each reporting date.
+Changes in the fair value of the warrant liability were recognized as a component of general and administrative expenses in the consolidated statements of operations and comprehensive loss.
 Changes in the fair value of the warrants comprising the preferred stock warrant liability were recognized until each respective warrant was exercised (see Notes 6 and 14).